This essay was privately published in October 2018 as a full-color laser-printed booklet.

 Gerald H. Thayer “Camouflage in Nature and War” in Brooklyn Museum Quarterly.
 Vol 10, 1923, p.
 161.

-Above Photographs of camouflage being applied to ships (c1918).
+Above Photograph of camouflage being applied to ship (c1918).

 IN ORDER to understand more readily the science of illusion, it is necessary to set aside for the moment your customary interpretation of the word fact.
 Let us take for example a wallpaper pattern of regular recurrent design.
 Is it not true that you are in the habit of thinking of the pattern as uniform and equal throughout—every rose just as red as its fellow, and every repetition of the pattern as measuring exactly the same number of inches?